Skip to main content

 1. Immutability leads to fewer bugs

 Besides safety, it offers one more advantage.
 You don't need to think about the context of the variable being changed.
-You can focus on here and now, knowing that you're working with values that don't affect anything else.
+You can focus on here and now, knowing you're working with values that don't affect anything else.

 const names = ['Mark', 'Chris', 'Adam'];